 Over the last 5 years we’ve seen a rapid evolution in the type of new services and applications being introduced onto the network.
 We’ve well and truly entered the digital and cloud-first era and enterprise architecture considerations have had to move up a few gears – along with the demand for more bandwidth.
-However, whilst an organisation’s applications might be shiny and new, we’ve observed that the WAN is often the last thing to be considered for an upgrade in a business’s quest for innovation.
-And so predictably, the WAN’s rails end up starting to creak and falter, leaving us with something that resembles the mine cart chase scene in Indiana Jones and the Temple of Doom, where the cart is the application and the rails are the network.
+However, while an organisation’s applications and hosting architecture might be groundbreakingly new, we’ve observed that the WAN is often the last thing to be considered for an upgrade in a business’s quest for innovation.
+And so predictably, the WAN can’t cope with the demands placed upon it and performance suffers.

 New Working Models